 Keep in mind that if you refinance federal student loans with a private lender, you’ll no longer be able to enroll in one of the government’s income-driven repayment plans, or qualify for loan forgiveness.
 Federal loans also tend to come with more lenient deferment and forbearance options than private loans.

 Many borrowers decide the savings they can achieve by refinancing outweigh those benefits.
 Borrowers who have used the Credible marketplace to refinance into a loan with a shorter repayment term save nearly $19,000 on average.
 Those who increase their repayment term lower their monthly payment by $218.
-For more on different approaches borrowers take when refinancing, see the Credible Student Loan Refinancing Report.
+Learn more about the different approaches borrowers take when they refinance their student loans.

 Before refinancing, make sure you understand the difference between variable and fixed rates.
 Most private lenders offer both.
 Although you can get a lower initial rate on a variable-rate loan, you assume the risk of future rate increases.